 Getting your Medical Card over the phone has never been so easy

-• Speak with a Michigan Doctor Now.
+• Speak with a Michigan-licensed doctor today

 How to Get Your Medical Marijuana Card in Michigan